samithkavishke/samithkavishke/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Samith Kavishke, a second year Undergrauate at the Computer Science & Engineering Department at University of Mortuwa.
+I'm Samith Kavishke, a Third year Undergrauate at the Computer Science & Engineering Department at University of Mortuwa.
 ***
 * 📫 Reach me on samithkarunathilake@gmail.com